SitecorePowerShell/Console/Documentation/Markdown/Import-User.md

 ### -User&nbsp; &lt;User&gt;

-User object retrieved from the Sitecore API or using the Get-User commandlet identifying the user account to be deserialized.
+User object retrieved from the Sitecore API or using the Get-User command identifying the user account to be deserialized.

 <table>
     <thead></thead>